-For some reason, edges on the monitor can be cut off.
+For some reasons, edges on the monitor can be cut off.
 If you’re experiencing this issue, not to worry.
-Below are four methods available to fix the problem.
-You can try them one by one and see if you can find one that works for you.
+You can fix the problem with one of the methods below.

 Method 1: Disable the Overscan function on the monitor